inet-tub/ns3-datacenter/README.md

 # ns3-datacenter

-This repository contains the source code used for [PowerTCP](https://www.usenix.org/conference/nsdi22/presentation/addanki) and ABM.
+This repository contains the source code used for [PowerTCP (NSDI 2022)](https://www.usenix.org/conference/nsdi22/presentation/addanki) and ABM (SIGCOMM 2022).

 We extend ns-3.35 to support some of the recent advancements in the datacenter context.
 - Various datacenter congestion control algorithms including PowerTCP over both TCP/IP and RDMA stacks can be used simulataneously.